Spinal Cord Injury Exercises: Improving Mobility After SCI

 Back Extensor Isometric Hold

-Sit at the edge of the seat and lean back against the chair.
-Hold for a few seconds or as long as you can and use your core muscles to sit up straight again.
+Sit at the edge of your seat and lean back, pushing gently against the back of your chair.
+Hold for a few seconds or as long as you can, then use your core muscles to sit up straight again.

 Seated Trunk Extension